Banging in goals for fun at Man City – Erling Haaland’s stunning campaign so far

 Dixie land?

-There are a maximum of 11 games remaining for City this season – seven in the league, a Champions League semi-final over two legs and a possible final, and an FA Cup final.
+There are a maximum of nine games remaining for City this season – five in the league, a Champions League semi-final over two legs and a possible final, and an FA Cup final.

 His recent hot streak, even by his standards, raises the prospect of even more.

-Haaland has scored 16 goals in his last nine games, including the Leipzig and Burnley games and league doubles against Southampton and Leicester.
+Haaland has scored 18 goals in his last 11 games, including the Leipzig and Burnley games and league doubles against Southampton and Leicester.